 Working Papers

-Competition with Multi-Dimensional Pricing: Evidence from U.S. Mortgages, with Greg Buchak
+Competition with Multi-Dimensional Prices: Theory and Evidence from U.S. Mortgage Markets, with Greg Buchak

 Supported by the Washington Center for Equitable Growth